NGO Activism: Exposure vs. Influence: Data

-First, we use data from \textit{Sigwatch}, a consulting firm tracking global NGO campaigns against corporations \citep{hatte2020geography}.
+First, we use data from \textit{Sigwatch}, a consulting firm tracking global NGO campaigns against corporations from 2010 to 2021 \citep{hatte2020geography}.
+Sigwatch compiles campaigns from the pressure groups' own websites and social media, and Appendix~\ref{ap:texts} describes its data and methodology.
 The data record the campaign’s public release date, cause (e.g., ``GMOs in food''), the targeted company and its prominence, and sentiment (ranging from --2 to +2, typically negative).
 We focus on single-firm, negative-sentiment campaigns where the firm appears in the headline.\footnote{Since our analysis links campaign timing with a firm’s AGM date, we exclude multi-firm campaigns as their AGM dates may differ.
 Single-firm campaigns represent 93\% of the original sample.} The final dataset spans 2,512 campaigns launched by 731 NGOs against 523 firms.

 Second, we collect monthly Google Trends scores for all NGOs in our sample from 2010 to 2022.
-Scores are normalized on a 0--100 scale, either (i) relative to the NGO’s own peak searches (\textit{within-NGO}) or (ii) relative to a benchmark NGO in the same month (\textit{between-NGOs}).
-We use Greenpeace---the most searched NGO---as the benchmark for comparability across organizations.
+Scores are normalized on a 0--100 scale, either (i) relative to the NGO’s own peak searches or (ii) relative to a benchmark NGO in the same month.
+We use Greenpeace (the most searched NGO) as the benchmark for comparability across organizations.

 Third, we use data from \textit{Institutional Shareholder Services} (ISS) on proposals at the Annual General Meetings (AGMs) of the 3,000 largest US-listed firms.
 We select 4,483 environmental and social (E\&S) proposals filed between 2010 and 2021 (837 firms in total).
 About one-third of these proposals are successful, either withdrawn before the AGM (after firm commitments) or passed in a vote.
 Both the number of E\&S proposals and their success rate increased steadily over the period.